FusionAuth/fusionauth-site/_drafts/download-install-mac-tutorial.md

 <img class="aligncenter size-full wp-image-8863" src="" alt="Download and Install FusionAuth MacOS Requirements" width="1200" height="600">

-Refer to the latest documentation on <a href="/docs" >fusionauth.io/docs</a> for minimum requirements.
+Refer to the latest documentation on [fusionauth.io/docs](https://fusionauth.io/docs "View documentation") for minimum requirements.
 Be sure to install your database before you continue.

 ## Download and Install FusionAuth

 Start by going to fusionauth.io and logging into your account.
-(If you haven’t already, use the <a href="/blog/2018/03/06/using-the-passport-setup-wizard/" >FusionAuth Setup Wizard</a> to establish your account.)
+(If you haven’t already, use the [FusionAuth Setup Wizard](https://fusionauth.io/blog/NEEDLINK/using-the-passport-setup-wizard/ "FusionAuth Setup Wizard post") to establish your account.)
 Select the “my account” option in the top right of the page.
 Find your FusionAuth Licenses and select the blue download button on the right side of the page.

 You are now on the downloads page.
 This page has links to all of the needed files to install and run FusionAuth.
 You will notice there are file types for Linux, Mac OS and Windows.
 For this demonstration I will be using the MAC OS X files.